 Yes.
 Sessions may be purchased one at a time or all together at a discount.
-They fill very quickly, so we encourage you to consider signing up for more than one if you are considering it.
-We don't want you to be disappointed if classes fill before you are registered!
+Classes fill very quickly, we encourage you to sign up for more than one session at once if you are considering it.
+We don't want you to be disappointed if classes fill for the next session before you are registered!